 In this guide, we'll give the basics of meal prepping for people with diabetes and offer tips to help you get started.

-• Plan your meals: Start by creating a weekly meal plan that follows the Diabetes Plate.
-Using a 9” plate, focus on meals that are half non-starchy veggies, one-quarter lean protein, and one-quarter foods with carbs.
+- Plan your meals: Start by creating a weekly meal plan that follows the Diabetes Plate.
+Using a 9” plate, focus on meals that are half non-starchy veggies, one-quarter lean protein, and one-quarter foods with quality carbs.
 Think about the foods you like, cultural influences, and any specific nutritional goal you have.
-Aim for variety and try to include plenty of colorful fruits and vegetables.
+Aim for variety and try to include plenty of colorful non-starchy vegetables.

-• Choose simple recipes: Choose recipes that are easy to prepare and can be batch-cooked in large quantities.
-Look for dishes that have fewer ingredients and a shorter cooking time, such as one-pot meals, sheet pan dinners, and slow cooker recipes.
+- Choose simple recipes: Choose recipes that are easy to prepare and can be batch-cooked in large quantities.
+Look for dishes that have fewer ingredients and shorter cooking time, such as one-pot meals, sheet pan dinners, and slow cooker recipes.

-By incorporating these tips and recipe ideas into your meal prep routine, you'll be able to have meals ready to go.
-There are endless possibilities to discover for delicious and nutritious meals that support your diabetes management goals.
+By using these tips and recipe ideas in your meal‑prep routine, you’ll always have meals ready to enjoy.
+There are so many tasty and healthy meals you can enjoy while supporting your diabetes goals.